-- Implementation of Travel Plans in accordance with the framework, submitted to and approved by the Council; - Appointment of a Travel Plan Co-ordinator role to ensure the implementation and monitoring of the Travel Plans; - A contribution to Tower Hamlets Council (£3,000) for monitoring the Travel Plans. - The Applicant may wish to consider including membership to the Cycle Hire Scheme as part of the Resident's Travel Pack.
+• Implementation of Travel Plans in accordance with the framework, submitted to

+- Appointment of a Travel Plan Co-ordinator role to ensure the implementation and monitoring of the Travel Plans; - A contribution to Tower Hamlets Council (£3,000) for monitoring the Travel Plans. - The Applicant may wish to consider including membership to the Cycle Hire Scheme as part of the Resident's Travel Pack.